 The insurance marketplace has a number of ways to transfer risk, used mainly in commercial insurance.
 These include captives, risk retention groups, large deductible plans, catastrophe bonds, weather-based derivatives, sidecars and collateralized reinsurance.
 These mechanisms account for between 25 percent and 35 percent of the U.S. commercial market.

-The U.S. insurance industry’s net premiums written totaled $1.1 trillion in 2016, with premiums recorded by life/health (L/H) insurers accounting for 53 percent and premiums by property/casualty (P/C) insurers accounting for 47 percent, according to S&P Global Market Intelligence.
+U.S. insurance industry net premiums written totaled $1.2 trillion in 2017, with premiums recorded by life/health (L/H) insurers accounting for 52 percent, and premiums by property/casualty (P/C) insurers accounting for 48 percent, according to S&P Global Market Intelligence.